Planning the Trip:

 Thorough planning is the key to a smooth trip.
-Focus on whether the performance of the scooter can meet the actual traveling needs and has enought range can adequately cover the expected distance to be traveled, in order to prevent being stranded halfway through the trip due to power exhaustion.
+Focus on whether the performance of the scooter can meet the actual traveling needs, and make sure that its scooter's range can adequately cover the expected distance to be traveled, in order to prevent being stranded halfway through the trip due to power exhaustion.

 Also, pay attention to the weather forecast and road conditions.
 When encountering icy, waterlogged, steep slopes or construction sections, promptly adjust your route or choose other modes of transportation to reduce the risk of accidents.